downplay/downright/README.md

 #### Advanced theming

 The `theme` property of `ContextMenuProvider` exposes an API which allows you to customise any single aspect of the rendering of a Downright menu.
+Theming uses the [Downstyle](https://github.com/downplay/downstyle) system allowing complete customisation of any element; this adds a very tiny dependency to the package, with tree-shaking this should be less than 3kb *un*-minified.
+(TODO: Some real stats on bundle sizes!)
+More documentation on how theming works can be found at [Downstyle](https://github.com/downplay/downstyle), but what follows is a reasonably complete guide to customising the themes.

 A theme is a plain object with three optional properties: `classNames`, `styles`, and `elements`.
 These properties allow you to map different classNames, styles, and elements to different blocks of the rendering of the menu.